 \subsection{Our results}

 Use of NAHT in the context of the Hecke eigensheaf condition requires calculation of Chern classes for direct images of Higgs (and flat) bundles.
 In order for the open version of NAHT to apply to the map $q: \Heck \to \sBun\times C$ where each of these spaces comes with the appropriate parabolic divisor, the relevant objects must have vanishing (parabolic) Chern classes.
-In \cite{dps} we developed algebraic formulas for the direct images when the fibers are semistable curves and the parabolic Higgs bundles are subject to a nilpotence assumption (cf. (2.2) in \cite{dps}).
+In \cite{dps} we developed algebraic formulas for the direct images when the fibers are semistable curves and the parabolic Higgs bundles satisfy a nilpotence assumption along the parabolic divisor (cf. (2.2) in \cite{dps}).

 In the Dolbeault setting the {\bfseries\em nilpotence assumption} for a tame parabolic Higgs bundle is just the condition that the residues of the Higgs field are nilpotent.
-In the de Rham setting this is equivalent to Mochizuki's {\bfseries\em purely imaginary condition} \cite{mochizuki-kh1} which requires for a tame parabolic flat vector bundle that the eigenvalues of the residues be purely imaginary and the parabolic weights be the negative imaginary parts of these numbers.
+In the de Rham setting this is equivalent to Mochizuki's {\bfseries\em purely imaginary condition} \cite{mochizuki-kh1} which requires for a tame parabolic flat vector bundle that the eigenvalues of the residues be real and the parabolic weights be the negative of these eigenvalues.
 In the Betti setting the condition is equivalent to the condition that the tame parabolic local system has a trivial parabolic structure and that the eigenvalues of the local monodromies belong to the unit circle.
-In the proof of the algebraic pushforward formula in \cite{dps} the condition is needed for a technical comparison between the growth filtration for a harmonic metric and Kashiwara's $V$-filtration for the associated $D$-module.
-We believe that the comaprison and the direct image formula hold without imposing the nilpotence condition but we have not pursued this issue.
+In the proof of the algebraic pushforward formula in \cite{dps} the condition is needed for a technical comparison between the growth filtration for a harmonic metric and Kashiwara's $V$-filtration for the associated $\mathcal{D}$-module.
+We believe that the comparison and the direct image formula hold without imposing the nilpotence condition but we have not pursued this issue.

 The natural structure \cite{eyal,bottacin} on the moduli of meromorphic Higgs bundles is that of an (algebraic or analytic) Poisson manifold.
 Such manifolds come with a natural foliation by symplectic leaves, holomorphic submanifolds on which the Poisson structure is non-degenerate, i.e. symplectic.
 In the case of the moduli of meromorphic Higgs bundles, Markman shows that this foliation by symplectic leaves is actually algebraic, specified by fixing the conjugacy classes (or more precisely, the coadjoint orbits) of the residues.
 This picture extends verbatim to our parabolic setup.